songej/youtube_section_repeat/PRIVACY.md

 We are committed to a zero-collection policy.
 We do not collect, store, sell, or share any of your personal data.
 This includes, but is not limited to:

 -   Personal identifiers (e.g., name, email, IP address).
--   Your Browse history or user activity on any website.
+-   Your browser history or user activity on any website.
 -   Your YouTube viewing history.
 -   Device information, advertising IDs, analytics, or crash reports.